hrr47-sdc8-webber/similar-restaurants-service/README.md

 ### POST ```/restaurants```

 A POST request to ```/restaurants``` will add a new restaurant to the database.
-It is extremely important that the request body contains the following properties with corresponding values:
+It is extremely important that the request body object contains the following properties with corresponding values:
  - name // string
  - price // string, represented as  $, $$, $$$, $$$$, or $$$$
  - rating_label // string, "Service", "Food", etc.